MattiaCazzolla/Sensors-project/README.md

 - <code>img</code> ⟶ folder with images used in the GUI
 ### Media
 The **media** folder contains:
-- circuit schematics
+- circuit schematic
-- breadbord schematics
+- breadbord schematic
 - power point presentation
 - video of the demo
 - report of the project